It bares repeating…so I want to reiterate the heat dangers for dogs during our brutal summer months in Arizona.

 Questions?
 Contact Compassionate Animal Care

 I know that it seems that a lot of these tips are common sense, but unfortunately veterinarians in Arizona see the results of mishaps and poor judgment every day during summer.
 Heat stroke is no joke, and it needs to be avoided.
-I wrote a blog post last June where I detailed things to do and things not to do if you suspect your dog has heat stroke – refresh yourself on that here.
+I wrote a blog post in 2020 where I detailed things to do and things not to do if you suspect your dog has heat stroke – refresh yourself on that here.

 You can find lots more information on the dangers of heat on the ASPCA website.
 As always, if you have any concerns about your pet, please talk to your veterinarian.
 Call 480.774.6995 to schedule an appointment with Compassionate Animal Care today.